-Choose from a variety of switch enabled adapted Boom Boxes, CD Players, MP3 Players, Remote Controls and Computer accessories.
-Allows people with disabilities to control and enjoy their music, TV and computers.
+Choose from a variety of switch-enabled adapted Boom Boxes, CD Players, MP3 Players, Remote Controls and Computer accessories.
+Allows people with disabilities to control and enjoy their music, TV and computers independently.

 Today, customers have more choices than ever before when it comes to adaptive electronics, with options such as:

 - CD players and boom boxes: Adaptive technologies for boom boxes and CD players let users activate music, fast forward, change channels on radio stations, skip songs and more.
 These devices often have switches to let users with visual impairment, limited mobility and other conditions enjoy music.
 Some switch-activated boom boxes and CD players work with an AC adapter, while others run on batteries.
 In both cases, they can help users build listening skills and enjoy independence.

 - Computer aids: Adaptive computer aids like mice and mouse interfaces allow computer users with limited mobility or vision impairment to surf the internet and use computer programs.
 These devices have a larger-than-standard size to make it easier for people with limited motor control to use them.
 There are also interactive mice that can be used with a caregiver or teacher.
 The teacher moves the mouse, and the user activates a switch at the appropriate moment to make a selection.

 - iPad accessories: iPads already have features that allow users to increase text size and more.
 Adaptive technologies for iPads let users take photos by activating a switch or allow them to dock their iPad easily, even from a distance.
 There are also devices to help users listen to music through Bluetooth and switch interfaces to access compatible apps through their iPad.